 Overview

 In the book I endeavored to find buttons for all makers of enamel buttons.
 Of course the list is not complete.
 This page will show buttons and backmarks (when available) for makers that weren't included in the book in addtion to more information on those already included.
+A new check list is in the Corrections page.

 List of Makers/Resellers